 Addiction is a chronic, progressive mental health disorder that takes time and treatment to recover from fully.
-Between 40% and 60% of all people in recovery suffer a relapse, which occurs when you abuse drugs or alcohol following a period of complete abstinence.
 The Right Step offers a chronic relapse treatment track in Dallas, TX, which specializes in helping you fully recover from addiction.
-Full recovery may include programs like the family therapy program in Dallas, TX to rebuild relationships.
-Tens of millions of Americans struggle with addiction, alcoholism, and substance abuse disorders every year.
-6.4% of adults ages 26 and older struggle with a substance abuse disorder annually, while 1 in out of every 7 Americans ages 18 to 26 have a drug or alcohol problem each year.
+Full recovery may include programs like family therapy program to rebuild relationships.
 Even though addiction is a significant problem, few people who struggle with addiction receive help.
-What is Addiction?
+When individuals reach out to an addiction treatment center, they often don't know how much work is involved and often stop treatment early and relapse.
+What Is Addiction?
 Addiction is not an indication of a lack of willpower.
 Conversely, addiction is defined as compulsively abusing drugs despite wanting to quit and experiencing negative consequences related to your drug use.
 Although addiction has no timeline, meaning that you can transition from your first use to addiction within weeks, it worsens until you receive treatment.
 Abusing drugs can cause devastating changes to your brain chemistry and lead to severe neurotransmitter imbalances.
 Neurotransmitters are chemicals like serotonin and dopamine that your brain releases when you experience something pleasurable.
 Drugs cause your brain to release more neurotransmitters than it should, which ultimately creates a significant imbalance.
 When your mind associates your substance of choice with pleasure, your pleasure and reward center views your drug use as a positive behavior.
 It releases a rush of neurotransmitters whenever you use it.
 Once the effects of intoxication end, you are depleted of neurotransmitters and can experience depressed moods and cravings.
 You can develop a physical tolerance to your substance of choice, which means that you have to increase your use to experience intoxication.
 If your substance of choice is expensive or if you have to obtain your drug of choice illegally, you can suffer serious legal consequences.
 Since drugs and alcohol can impair your logical reasoning centers and judgment, you are more likely to engage in risky behaviors, like fighting or driving while intoxicated.
 When you become physically dependent on your drug of choice, you may have to use it as soon as you wake up to avoid withdrawals.
 This dependence can make it challenging to maintain regular employment.
 Addiction can also increase your risk of premature death, as fatal overdoses are increasingly common.
 If you or a loved one struggles with addiction, reach out today.
 Texas evidence-based therapy programs relieve addiction triggers and dependence.
-What is a Chronic Relapse Treatment Track?
-Relapse is common, but it can drastically increase your risk of experiencing a fatal overdose.
+What Is a Chronic Relapse Treatment Track?
+Relapse is common even in the best addiction recovery experiences, but it can drastically increase your risk of experiencing a fatal overdose.
 When you achieve a period of abstinence, you can still deal with cravings.
 Post-Acute withdrawals can cause mild withdrawal symptoms months after you stop using.
 Cravings and triggers can make it easy to relapse.
 A chronic relapse treatment track focuses on helping you create a strong relapse prevention plan and learn how to utilize healthy coping mechanisms.
-A chronic relapse treatment track can offer: \tHolistic therapies, like yoga \tCognitive-behavioral therapy \tDialectical behavioral therapy \tDual diagnosis treatment \tIndividual and family counseling When you choose a chronic relapse treatment track, identifying your triggers and developing strategies for how to cope with them is essential.
+A chronic relapse treatment track can offer: \tHolistic therapies, like yoga \tCognitive-behavioral therapy \tDialectical behavioral therapy \tDual diagnosis treatment \tIndividual and group counseling When you choose a chronic relapse treatment track, identifying your triggers and developing strategies for how to cope with them is essential.
 Sometimes, mental health disorders can cause symptoms that cause cravings.
 Other times, significant life changes, like starting a new job can cause stress, which is a common relapse trigger.
 A chronic relapse treatment track can provide you with the tools and support you need to strengthen your recovery.
+The Need for Continued Addiction Treatment When relapse has occurred time and time again, it's best to consider the right substance abuse treatment and levels of care.
+Chronic relapse requires extra attention to prevent further addiction symptoms.
+According to information from the National Institute on Drug Abuse (NIH), between 40% and 60% of all people in recovery suffer a relapse, which occurs when you abuse drugs or alcohol following a period of complete abstinence.
+Tens of millions of Americans struggle with addiction, alcoholism, and substance abuse disorders every year.
+Drug War Facts has gathered that 6.4% of adults ages 26 and older struggle with a substance abuse disorder annually, while 1 in out of every 7 Americans ages 18 to 26 have a drug or alcohol problem each year.
+With the right treatment, we can reduce these statistics of drug abuse and relapse.
 Finding Help Today If you are struggling with a substance abuse problem, contact The Right Step to find help.
 Reaching out is the first step in your recovery journey.
 A chronic relapse treatment track in Dallas, TX can give you the skills you need to beat addiction.
 Call us today at to find out more about our programs.